Last updated 31 October 2022

 - accommodation payment

-- other payments for optional personal services (e.g. hairdressing, Foxtel).
+- additional services such as optional personal services (e.g. hairdressing, Foxtel).

-The government regulates the maximum that can be charged for these costs except for the optional personal services.
+The government regulates what can be charged for these costs except for the optional personal services.

 Basic daily fee

-This fee covers the cost of daily living expenses in the facility such as meals, power and laundry.
+This fee covers the cost of daily living expenses in the facility such as meals, power, cleaning and laundry.

-At the time of writing, this fee can be up to a maximum of $47.86 per day.
-This fee increases on 20 March and 20 September each year, and the maximum is calculated at 85% of the single person age pension.
-A person entering aged care will be advised how much this fee will be by the Department of Human Services.
+At the time of writing, the current basic daily fee is $54.69.
+This fee is calculated at 85% of the single age pension and increases on 20 March and 20 September each year.
+A person entering aged care will be advised how much this fee will be by the Services Australia.

-There are general rules in relation to daily care fees set out in the Aged Care Act 1997 (Cth) (Aged Care Act):
+There are general rules in relation to daily care fees set out in s 52C of the Aged Care Act 1997 (Cth) (Aged Care Act):

-- Fees cannot be charged more than one month in advance (s 1).
+- Fees cannot be charged more than one month in advance.

 - A pre-admission fee, waiting list fee, booking fee (except for respite care) or any administrative fee cannot be charged.